DISCLAIMER:

 Janeway looked away.
 "He enjoyed many things.
 He had an open and questing nature."

 "Unlike you."
-At Janeway's glare, Ixchel laughed loudly,
+At Janeway's glare, Ixchel

-on her altar.
-"Oh, come now, you
+other offerings on her altar.
+"Oh,

-would much rather that I go away, wouldn't you?
+come now, you would much rather that I go away, wouldn't you?
+Leave you to suffer the heat in peace than

-Leave you to suffer the heat in peace than continue to go on about the
+continue to go on about the old ways."

 "I didn't say